 Kids totally love to be around people who make them laugh and have fun with them.

-Learn a few activities that can help you win favors from your toddler, like making funny faces or noises, singing silly songs with them, talking in a funny manner, or suddenly popping up something they like in front of them.
+Learn a few activities that can help you win favors from your toddler, like making funny faces or noises, singing silly songs with them, talking funnily, or suddenly popping up something they like in front of them.

 You can tickle them to turn even a grumpy mood into playful laughter.
 Bring a few toys over and let them climb over you.

-If your toddler feels that you are not listening to what they are saying, they are likely to feel that they don’t really matter to you.
+If your toddler feels that you are not listening to what they are saying, they are likely to feel that they don’t really matter.

 Ask your toddler questions to get to know them.
 Listen to the answers!